mfinelli/cmsc-421-project-1/README.md

 Requirements
 ------------

-For project 1, write the following functions in clojure:
+For project 1, write the following functions in Clojure:

     (qextends? partial-sol rank)